RAF Gütersloh

 Royal Air Force Gütersloh, more commonly known as RAF Gütersloh, was a Royal Air Force Germany military airfield, the nearest Royal Air Force airfield to the East/West German border, in the vicinity of the town of Gütersloh.
-It was constructed by the Germans prior to the Second World War.
-The station was captured by the Americans in April 1945 and was handed over to the RAF in June 1945 as Headquarters No. 2 Group RAF.
+It was constructed by the German government prior to the Second World War.
+The station was captured by the American forces in April 1945 and was handed over to the RAF in June 1945 as Headquarters No. 2 Group RAF.

 History

-Its early history is largely undetermined.
+The early history of the airfield is largely undetermined.
 It is known that construction began in 1935 for a paratroop unit using Junkers Ju 52s then as a radar school, and the station was active in 1944–45 with Junkers Ju 88 Nightfighters of 5./NJG 2 (Nachtjagdgeschwader 2) as part of the Defense of the Reich defensive aerial campaign fought by the Luftwaffe.

 The tower of the Officers' Mess contains a room known as Göring's Room.
 Legend has it that Hermann Göring used this room to relive his wartime exploits with the new generation of flyers.
 Reportedly a favourite expression of his was "If I should lie, may the beam above my head crack".
 In response to this a junior officer arranged that the beam be sawn through and, by a system of pulleys, that the beam should appear to crack in response to the Reichmarschall's challenge.
 An article appearing in Flight magazine in 1946 has the same story with "an elderly station commander" featuring in the Göring role.
 From interviews with Luftwaffe personnel of the period, it appears that Göring visited the station before and during the war.
 A photograph of the Reichmarschall supposedly at Gütersloh is displayed in the Officers' Mess.

 The station was captured by the Americans in April 1945 and designated as "Advanced Landing Ground Y-99".
 The Americans laid down a 4,000-foot SMT hardened runway and the Ninth Air Force operated Lockheed P-38 Lightning and North American P-51 Mustang reconnaissance aircraft of the 363d Tactical Reconnaissance Group in late April.
-Also the P-38 Lightning-equipped 370th Fighter Group operated from Gütersloh until the German capitulation on 8 May 1945.
+The P-38 Lightning-equipped 370th Fighter Group also operated from Gütersloh until the German capitulation on 8 May 1945.
 The 370th remained until the airfield was turned over to the RAF as part of the formation of the British occupation zone in Germany on 27 June 1945.